 Cats are great.
 They are the favorite companion for a lot of folks.
 They are loving and independent and are basically the bread and butter of high-quality internet memes.
-Researchers have even suggested that having a cat around can relieve stress, improve sleep, lower your risk of heart disease, and even improve your social life (True story!
-Studies have shown that women are significantly more attracted to men with a pet than those without.)
-Cat pee (and on your mattress, at that!) is… not so great.
+Researchers have even suggested that having a cat around can relieve stress, improve sleep, lower your risk of heart disease, and even improve your social life True story!
+Studies have shown that women are significantly more attracted to men with a pet than those without.
+On the other hand, cat pee (on your mattress, at that) is not so great.

 Why Does My Cat Keep Peeing On My Mattress?

 Though cats can reduce stress, when they urinate where they are not supposed to, they can certainly increase stress as well.
 You might be faced with a pee spot on your bed and find yourself wondering if your cat is trying to spite you or if you have a defective model — they aren’t and you don’t.

 There are a lot of reasons that a cat might use your mattress to relieve themselves, but actively trying to drive you insane (though a likely side-effect) is not one of those reasons.
 So, first things first: take a deep breath.

 There are several medical issues that can cause cats to have a hard time controlling their bladder.
 Kidney stones, bladder infections, diabetes, arthritis, urinary tract infections, and hyperthyroidism are among the most common health issues that may be causing your cat to have accidents.

 Dietary changes can also cause incontinence.
 If this accident is not an isolated incident, if your cat seems to be experiencing any other pain, or if their habits have changed, talk to your veterinarian about your kitty’s health.